8290821-cmyk/yufan-huang.github.io/content/publications/conference-paper/index.md

 ### Author Contribution
 As the second author, I served as the primary researcher and lead writer for this study.
 I was responsible for the full conceptualization of the intelligent reading space framework, conducted the stakeholder analysis, and authored the majority of the manuscript.
 My role also involved leading the co-creation workshops and developing the service blueprints.

-> [!NOTE]
-> Click the _Cite_ button above to import publication metadata into reference management software.